 Paul Ma is an assistant professor of accounting at the Carlson School of Management at the University of Minnesota.
 He earned a Ph.D. in economics from Stanford University in 2013, where he was the recipient of the Carl M. and Carolyn C. Franklin Graduate Fellowship.
 Prior to attending Stanford he received his BA in economics from the University of Chicago, and won the D.

-Joshua Madsen is an assistant professor of accounting and teaches intermediate accounting for undergraduate accounting and finance majors.
+Joshua Madsen is an associate professor of accounting and teaches intermediate financial accounting and data analytics courses for both undergraduate and graduate students.
 His research focuses on the effect of financial disclosure on the dissemination of information.
 Professor Madsen received a Ph.D. in accounting from the University of Chicago Booth School of Business in 2013.

 Roger is a senior lecturer at the Carlson School of Management teaching:

 US Taxation of Business Entities

 US Taxation of Mergers & Acquisitions

 Paul G. Gutterman brings more than 10 years of practical experience to his MBT classes.
 He began his career in the tax area of Dorsey and Whitney, the Upper Midwest's largest law firm.
 As senior manager in Ernst & Young's tax department, Gutterman focused on IRS representation. corporate, partnership, and exempt organization taxation.